hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 2 Data Models and Query Languages.md

 On the other hand document databases support relational database features like optimized joins.

-This means databases ere becoming hybrid solutions which supports both perspectives.
+This means databases ere becoming hybrid solutions which supports both perspectives by time.

+## Query languages for data